WebexCC-SA/LAB-2857/docs/06-connectflow-01.md

 * Video Consultation is scheduled with an specialist.
 This process is handled by a Webex AI Autonomous Agent
 * Video with instructions is sent to the customer
 * Webex Instant Connect meeting links are created, and shared with the customer and the expert just before the meeting begins
-* CRM is updated, indicating that the customer requested the video escalation, and the specialist chosen (DO I KEEP THIS ??)
 * Customer and expert join the meeting

 ## Get Customer Data from CRM